 Book 2 (click here)

-The course has a total of 30 ECTS (European Credit Transfer System) and is composed of 25 modules integrated into 5 curricular/learning units.
+The course comprises a total of 30 ECTS (European Credit Transfer and Accumulation System) and consists of 25 modules grouped into 5 curricular units.
+Upon successful completion of all 5 curricular units, students will be awarded a Postgraduate Course Completion Certificate.

 Modules